Core Commands¶

 lango serve¶

 Start the gateway server.
 This boots the full application stack including all enabled channels, tools, embedding, graph, cron, and workflow engines.
+The startup banner and feature summary are written through the Cobra command output stream so wrappers and test harnesses can capture them directly.

 lango serve